Lucg/push-plugin-unity/README.md

                 InfobipPush.AddMediaView(notif, customiz);
             }
         };
-On `Android` our plug in start new MediaActivity which displays your media content using the same method as iOS:
+On `android` our plug in start new MediaActivity which displays your media content using the same method as iOS:

 	InfobipPush.AddMediaView(notification, customization);